 Advantages of Parking Sensors:

-- With the ever-shrinking parking spaces, parking sensors help in reducing blind spots around the vehicle eases the arduous task of parking in narrow areas
+- With the ever-shrinking parking spaces, the sensors help in reducing blind spots around the vehicle eases the arduous task of parking in narrow areas

 - They reduce driver fatigue while parking a car